 - Interest Rate: this amount can be found in the information by the loan provider.
 Sometimes it contains other fees than the interest, and is referred to as "APR".

 3. Click the "Simulate" button, then the repayment schedule is created based on the conditions.

 We simulate the repayment so that the monthly payment amount is constant.

 - Loan: the cash flow amount, which is related to the loan.
-You can see that the cash-out amount increases as time goes.
+You can see that the cash-out amount increases as time goes on.
 This is because the interest payment is higher than that in the following period.

 - Interest: the cash flow amount, which is related to the interest.
-You can see that the cash-out amount decreases as time goes.
+You can see that the cash-out amount decreases as time goes by.

 - Cash Flow: the total cash flow for each month.

 - Balance: this shows the remaining loan balance.
 It decreases slowly at first, then sharply as time goes by.